-Stella has accommodative esotropia due to farsightedness (hyperopia), and amblyopia, which is probably contributed to by anisometropia (unequal refractive power in her eyes).
-As with our tube weaning story, I hope someone somewhere can benefit from our journey in the realm of vision!
+Stella has accommodative esotropia due to farsightedness (hyperopia), and amblyopia, which is probably contributed to by anisometropia (unequal refractive power in her eyes (UPDATE) that lasted until age 13; reading was much easier after that!).
+As with our tube weaning story, I hope someone somewhere can benefit from our ongoing journey in the realm of vision.
 To dive right in, use the links below.
-Read on for all the background–be sure to pop up some popcorn because this tale puts The Lord of the Rings to shame.
-Ahem.
+Read on for all the background–and be sure to pop up some popcorn.

 Click here to read posts about Stella’s eyes on this blog.